LinuxBeaver/common-adjustments-and-sharpen-gegl-filter/README.md

-high pass of box blur
+Common Adjustments
 =========

-A custom GEGL operation (and by extension GIMP filter) that implements a reversal of Box Blur's algorithm to sharpen images'
+A custom GEGL operation that puts most of Gimp's color filters and a sharpen in one place.